Samsung Galaxy S Duos 3

-Samsung Galaxy S Duos 3 is a dual SIM Android smartphone, produced and marketed by Samsung Electronics, which serves as an immediate successor to the original Galaxy S Duos 2 of 2013.
-It was announced in August 2014 and was made available on the same month.
+Samsung Galaxy S Duos 3 is a dual SIM Android-based smartphone, manufactured, produced and marketed by Samsung Electronics, which serves as an immediate successor to the Galaxy S Duos 2 of 2013, as part of the Galaxy S series.
+It was announced in August 2014 and was made available on the same month, while its Value Edition model was announced in February 2015.

 In contrast with other dual SIM Samsung models, this phone is a part of the high-end "S" series, this is why it is marketed as a part of the "Galaxy S" family.
 Despite being called as a direct successor to the original S Duos 2 phone, external and physical design of the model is identical to the original model, except for the menu button which is now replaced by the recent apps button and also placing emphasis on internal upgrades such as upgraded processor and an updated Android operating system.
 It remains available in many Asian countries.

 Specifications

 Design

 The design of the S Duos 3 is the same as the design of the S Duos and the S Duos 2.
 It has a bit less rounded shape with chrome finish edges, the same polycarbonate chassis, faux metal trim and a removable rear cover, with a premium texture finish.
 The S Duos 3 is available in Black, and White frost color finishes.